Diggin’ on the Farm

 Download driving directions here.

-Indian Valley Organic Farm & Garden teaches the community and students about sustainable agriculture methods, including integrated pest management, pollinator habitats, crop rotation, and solar power.
+Indian Valley Organic Farm & Garden teaches the community about sustainable agriculture methods, including integrated pest management, pollinator habitats, crop rotation, and solar power.
 Come learn about plants and insects!
 Good for all aged groups.

 Availability: Fall and Spring